phucduong86/pddev-go-blog/content/page/about.md

 ---

 I am a software developer living in Ottawa.
-I like to make things visually pleasing and universally and accessible.
+I like to be in the business of creating and sharing.